GianZenz/stock/README.md

 Notes

-- No brokerage or API integration is included yet.
-This starter focuses on offline CSV analysis so you can iterate anywhere.
-- Backtesting is not wired yet; the strategy file returns events you can use to add it.
-- This is NOT financial advice.
+- For research/education; not financial advice.
 Use at your own risk.